sondregronas/EduGameDist/README.md

 I recommend only giving access to the `Friendly` view to those who need access, as the hidden values seldom need modification.

 The `Note` column allows for unescaped HTML, which allows inputting relevant links or additional files.
+For example:<br>
-For example: `<a href="games/Windows/MyGame-DLC.zip">DLC</a>` or `<a href="https://<external-site">PDF Manual</a>`.
+`<a href="games/Windows/MyGame-DLC.zip">DLC</a>` or `<a href="https://<external-site>.pdf">PDF Manual</a>`.

 ## Recommended setup
-Use in conjunction with [NginxProxyManager](https://nginxproxymanager.com/) to get a nice URL for both the frontend and database.
-Be sure to restrict access to the server to only your local network for the frontend, as games will be accessible from the frontend.
+If you own a domain name, you can create an `A-record` pointing to the IP-adress of your local server, which will automatically point to port 80.
+Alternatively, use in conjunction with [NginxProxyManager](https://nginxproxymanager.com/) to create URLs for both frontend and backend.
+Be sure to restrict access to the server to only your local network for the frontend, as games WILL be accessible from the frontend.

+Uploading games remotely can either be done via [network shares (Samba/CIFS)](https://support.microsoft.com/en-us/windows/file-sharing-over-a-network-in-windows-b58704b2-f53a-4b82-7bc1-80f9994725bf#:~:text=To%20share%20a%20file%20or,users%20access%20to%20the%20file.) or by using external drives.
+For external use I recommend configuring a SFTP server, for example using https://hub.docker.com/r/atmoz/sftp.

 ## Development
 Improvements are very welcome, feel free to open a pull request or issue.
 The CSS and tag structure is a bit of a mess, so feel free to improve it.